-The world of professional 3D printing offers an abundance of materials.
+The world of additive manufacturing offers an abundance of materials.
 Gone are the days when your options were limited to a few cheap plastics.
 With recent breakthroughs in professional 3D printing, nylon, stainless steel, carbon fiber, and other advanced materials are in reach.
-Because 3D printing can create nearly any geometry quickly and easily, this method is often the best choice over traditional fabrication, regardless of the material.
+Because additive manufacturing, also known as 3D printing, can create nearly any geometry quickly and easily, this method is often the best choice over traditional fabrication, regardless of the material.

 3D printing has more material options than ever before, but it can be hard to decide which material is the best for your project.
 Whether you’re creating a prototype, tool, or end-use product, choosing the right material is essential.
-There are three categories of 3D printing materials: plastics, metals, and composites.
+The most common classes of 3D printing materials are plastics, metals, and composites.
 Plastics are the most popular 3D printing material, but metal and composite 3D printers are on the rise, combining the automation of 3D printing with high-performance materials.

-Plastic 3D printing may bring to mind cheap prototypes, but many professional 3D printers can achieve the aesthetics and high mechanical properties of end-use products.
 Plastic 3D printing is the most developed form of 3D printing, and it offers the widest variety of materials.
-For 3D printing professionals, ABS, PP, Nylon, and High Temp plastics are among the most popular.
+For 3D printing professionals, ABS, polypropylene, Nylon, and high-temperature plastics such as polyetherimide are among the most popular.
 Most plastic 3D printing requires curing and post-processing, but it can still reduce lead times by weeks compared to traditional fabrication.

-For many products, acrylonitrile butadiene styrene (ABS) is an all-around popular choice, providing good aesthetics and a balanced spread of mechanical properties.
-It’s easy to work with and can be easily colored for the final design.
-You can find ABS in toys, kitchen appliances, telephones, and other everyday products.
+Acrylonitrile butadiene styrene (ABS): an all-around popular choice, providing good aesthetics and a balanced spread of mechanical properties.
+Found in toys, kitchen appliances, telephones, and other everyday products.

-Polypropylene (PP) is cheap, chemical resistant, and able to form living hinges.
-On the other hand, it’s flammable and degrades with UV light, so it’s limited to low-heat, indoor uses.
-Household containers, lab equipment, and textiles are all popular products made with PP.
+Polypropylene (PP): cheap, chemical resistant, and able to form living hinges, yet flammable and degrades with UV light.
+Household containers, lab equipment, and textiles are made with PP.

-High-temperature 3D printing materials are designed to withstand high heats.
-Often branded as High Temp or Heat Resistant, these materials make good injection mold tools and heat-resistant components, but they come with a hefty price tag.
+Polyetherimide (PEI): 3D printing plastic designed to withstand high heats.
+This material makes good injection mold tools and heat-resistant components, but it comes with a hefty price tag.

 Right now, there’s a whirlwind of hype around metal 3D printing.
 The last few years have seen an influx of metal 3D printing companies with technologies like selective laser melting (SLM) and direct metal laser sintering (DMLS).
 Metals like stainless steel, aluminum, and titanium are engineering standbys with their high strength and durability, and 3D printing is the easiest way to produce them.
 3D printed metals require some post-processing, but the labor is minimal compared to traditional fabrication.